WadeWatts18/Projects/README.md

-# Projects
+# TG Projects
-All the practice projects are stored here.
+All the practice projects are stored in this repository.